eduisnot/hassio-addons/homarr/README.md

-# 🌐 Home Assistant Add-on: Homarr v1 Server 🚀
+# Home Assistant Add-on: Homarr v1

-Welcome to the **Homarr v1 Server for Home Assistant** App on this repository.
+Welcome to the **Homarr v1 App for Home Assistant** on this repository.
 This add-on allows you to run the Homarr v1 dashboard as a standalone service.

 ## Features